 I developed FontMetrics some years ago when I was working for several publishing clients.
 Clients in publishing normally want to use their own brand fonts and have precise requirements regarding layout and text alignments.

 This was a bit tricky to do with the iOS text system at the time, so I developed this app to allow to preview fonts and check their different metrics.
-This allowed the design team to do quick checks on the fonts files provided by the client and also to quickly find the values to use for layouts.
+This allowed the design team to do quick checks on the fonts files provided by the client and to quickly find the metrics to use for layouts.

 This week I finally got some free time so I decided to have a look what needed to be done to bring it up to iOS 10.
 The last time I updated this app was when iOS 7 was launched, so it really needed some TLC!